Neroysq/ThirdTimer/README.md

 # ThirdTimer
-You earn your rest time by working
+You earn 1 free second for every 3 seconds you work.